andi611/TTS-Tacotron-Pytorch/README.md

 ## Introduction
 This work is based on [r9y9/tacotron_pytorch](https://github.com/r9y9/tacotron_pytorch), the main differences are:
 * Adds **location-sensitive attention** and the **stop token** from the [Tacotron 2](https://arxiv.org/pdf/1712.05884.pdf) paper.
-  This can greatly reduce the amount of data required to train a model, and is refer to as `gate` in this implementation.
+  This can greatly reduce the amount of time and data required to train a model.
 * Remove all TensorFlow dependencies that [r9y9](https://github.com/r9y9/tacotron_pytorch) uses, now it runs on PyTorch and PyTorch only.
 * Adds a [loss](model/loss.py) module, and use MSE loss instead of L1 loss.
 * Adds a [data loader](dataloader.py) module.